amandersonyou/data-structures/week10/README.md

 The final product displays a meeting map that can be filtered by day of the week, with map markers that can be selected to display the building name, address, meeting type, any special interests (ex.
 LGBTQ), and the start and end times for each meeting.
-To do this, I used SQL, JavaScript (including jQuery & AJAX), HTML and CSS.
+To do this, I used SQL, JavaScript (including jQuery & AJAX), Leaflet, HTML and CSS.

 ![View of AA Meeting Map Page](assets/AAMapSS.png "AAMap Screen")